Skip to main content

 @frbrkoala

 Solana nodes on AWS can be deployed in 3 different configurations: Consensus, base RPC and extended RPC with secondary indexes.
 In addition, you can choose to deploy those configurations as a single node or a highly available (HA) nodes setup.
-Learn more about configurations on Solana on AWS documentation page and below are the details on single node and HA deployment setups.
+See below the details on single node and HA deployment setups.

 Overview of Deployment Architectures for Single and HA setups